 MailerLite is, by comparison, very basic.
 That’s fine if you already have an idea of where to get started, but it doesn’t explain what each feature does in the same way as Mailchimp.

 Overall, Mailchimp is easier to set up and use.
 The interface just feels a lot more modern and thought out compared to MailerLite.
-That said, other EMS providers are much easier to use, and I definitely recommend checking out some of our top MailerLite alternatives.
-Personally, my favorite EMS for usability is GetResponse – and you can see why in my colleague’s in-depth GetResponse review.
+That said, other EMS providers are much easier to use.
+I’ve said it before, and I’ll no doubt say it again, but personally, my favorite EMS for usability is ActiveCampaign.
+Whether it’s setting up potentially complex automations or editing email templates, ActiveCampaign is so beginner-friendly.
+Automation recipes and a super easy-to-use drag and drop editor make those basic email marketing processes so much simpler.

 So, here’s the tricky thing about deliverability.
 It’s nowhere near as easy to determine as lots of other reviews make it out to be.
 That’s because a lot of these ‘tests’ don’t take into account the hundreds of different factors that make up deliverability in the real world.
 We’ve put together a detailed guide on what you can personally do to boost your deliverability.